Our Teachers

 What do you miss about France?
 What I miss most in France are my friends, some of the atmosphere of the seaside of the Normandy coast, and some of the museums like the Guimet museum.

-Why did you choose to teach French?
-I chose to teach French to share my passion with students, to introduce them to be curious and interested by another culture and in another language...
+Why did you choose to teach?
+I chose to teach to share my passion with students, to introduce them to be curious and interested in another culture and in another language...

-What is your advice for a rapid progress?
-My advice for a rapid progress is encouragement, confidence and kindness.
+What is your advice to progress faster?
+My advice for rapid progress is encouragement, confidence and kindness.
 It's also forgetting that we learn because we have fun...

 Juliette Crouïgneau